-Chairs of LGBs in a MAT will be considered on a case-by-case basis.
-We will consider the level of delegation to the LGB and the number of chairs who would be in attendance from across the MAT.
+- Chairs of academy committees or equivalent (considered on a case by case basis – we will consider the level of delegation to the academy committee and the number of chairs who would be in attendance across the trust).

-Through our organisations’ combined expertise in education leadership and governance, we have identified the key skills and competencies needed by chairs of governing boards, and have designed the programme content around these.
+Through our organisations’ combined expertise in education leadership and governance, we have identified the key knowledge, skills and competencies needed trustees, and have designed the programme content around these.